thrivinb/thrivinb/README.md

 With my early exposure to public speaking, sport and leadership, I have also honed a knack for effective communication and excelling in team environments.
 I want to make the best out of these skills to accelerate my learning journey and achieve my vision.

-Soon, I will be able to bring all of you to my personal website once I am done building it!
-Until then, hope my LinkedIn profile (https://www.linkedin.com/in/vineethbuddha/) suffices.
+Check out my work here on GitHub or on vineethbuddha.com

 For any queries or opportunities, do email me at buddhavineeth@gmail.com or message me on LinkedIn directly.

 Have a great day and thank you for stopping by!